shadowhunt22/mod-wiki/templates/mods-template.md

 This mod is available for the following Minecraft versions (click the version to reveal the FAPI and Cloth Config API version needed):

-> [!NOTE]
-> Although links are provided for the Fabric API and Cloth Config API mods, they may not be the newest versions.

 <details>
 <summary>1.19.2</summary>